 Deaf-blind people have many different ways of communication.
 The methods they use vary, depending on the causes of their combined vision and hearing loss, their backgrounds, and their education.
 Check out the American Association of the Deaf-Blind for specifics.

 What do I need to think about for the IEP?

-Michigan has a specific eligibility eligibility-deaf blind.
-There are many supports and services that a student with deaf-blindness may need to be successful.
-Accommodations and modifications are part of the IEP process, and there are specific.
-Visit our website for more info on the IEP process.
+Michigan has a specific eligibility category for deaf-blind.
+There are many supports and services that a student who is deaf-blind may need to be successful.
+Accommodations and modifications are part of the IEP process.

 Is there some technology that can help my student learn?

 Assistive technology is a related service listed in IDEA.
 Technology is a key to leveling the playing field for individuals with disabilities.
 Learn more on our Assistive Technology webpage.